100 Stories

 What Day?

-As I took in the scenery, I really just forgot that I was still in the middle of Hiroshima, surrounded by tall buildings: when I look at some pictures I took, it does look like I could have been just walking in a forest somewhere in the countryside, except when suddenly a building pops up in the background.
+As I took in the scenery, I really just forgot that I was still in the middle of urban Hiroshima, surrounded by tall buildings: when I look at some pictures I took, it does look like I could have been just walking in a forest somewhere in the countryside, except when suddenly a building pops up in the background.

-Am I still in Hiroshima?
+Am I Still in Hiroshima?

 What I found particularly interesting and distinctive was a small garden that grew medicinal plants.
 This small area was originally an order from the lord who lived there, at a time where medicine was hard to acquire and diseases could get pretty bad, rather quickly.
 To be able to achieve some sort of autonomy, the Asano family grew their own medicinal plants and thus were able to craft their own medicine in times of need.

 This is one of the many details that really gave me a sense that I had traveled back in time, and that I was exploring some old relic.
-For instance, the small islands that I briefly talked about earlier, actually have a bit of history to them: they are not random piles of grass and rocks, but are actually terraformed to look like cranes and turtles.
-Those two animals are symbols of longevity, and the presence of turtle-shaped islands was a way to acquire the favour of the gods in the hope that they would grand the owner a long life.
+For instance, the small islands that I briefly talked about earlier actually have a bit of history to them: they are not random piles of grass and rocks but are actually terraformed to look like cranes and turtles.
+Those two animals are symbols of longevity, and the presence of turtle-shaped islands was a way to acquire the favor of the gods in the hope that they would grand the owner a long life.

 The garden even features the old house in which the Asano clan periodically lived, which really had me wonder whether this was a mere garden or an actual open-air museum.